What Is the Best WhatsApp Automation Software? (Honest Take for 2026)

 A chatbot that says "Thanks for your message!
 We'll reply soon" is easy to build.

-A system that understands "Can I come in tomorrow afternoon for a haircut with Sarah?" and actually books the appointment?
+A system that understands "Can I come in tomorrow afternoon for a haircut with Sarah?" and actually qualifies the lead and moves the conversation forward?
 That's a different beast.

 You need: